Current station data is useful evidence, but a live number is not treated as permission to fly.

 Paragliding is sensitive to small changes.
 A day can look calm from the beach and still be wrong at take-off, wrong at landing, or unstable enough that waiting is the better answer.

-That is why a useful weather page should not pretend to be a green light.
-The live reading below is evidence from one station.
-It helps the conversation become more concrete, but it does not replace the pilot’s decision.
+That is why a weather reading should not act like a green light.
+The live data is evidence from one station.
+It can make the conversation more concrete, but it does not replace the pilot’s decision.

 What the Brajići station can tell you